 The pelvic floor is the foundation of your house!
 The pelvic floor sits in the bottom of the pelvis and keeps the internal organs lifted up.

 The glutes have everything to do with the pelvic floor!
-The glutes are super strong and are attached to your pelvic floor.
+The glutes are super strong and are attached with connective tissue to your pelvic floor.
 When your pelvic floor is weak, the glutes take over (but not in a good way).
 Plus, in pregnancy and postpartum, we tend to clench our glutes which makes them tight and weak..not a great combo.
+We've noticed over the years that tight and weak glutes go alongside a tight and weak pelvic floor.
+We can help you strengthen them both correctly!

 The diaphragm sits underneath your ribcage and is responsible for helping you breathe.
 It’s an often overlooked muscle that needs a lot of attention during postpartum repair.